Quasi-BIC laser enabled by high-contrast grating resonator for gas detection: Abstract

 \section{Abstract}

-In this work, we propose and numerically investigate a new kind of two-dimensional microcavity resonator, consisting of an organic Rhodamine 6G doped SiO$_2$ thin layer sandwiched between two symmetric high-contrast-grating (HCG) layers.
-The larger periodic-index-contrast from the grating enables an ultra-high (99$\%$) reflectivity over a broad spectrum.
-Meanwhile, the so called bound states in continuum (BIC) are supported when the light in the guided modes interfere destructively with Fabry-Perot modes.
-Upon a proper choice of topological parameters, a quasi-BIC lasing with emission wavelength at 570 nm is realized.
-The ultracompact laser exhibits very low threshold (pump fluence of 17 $\mu$J/cm$^2$), and very narrow optical spectrum linewidth.
-Moreover, it displays distinguished sensing performance for gas detection.
-The emission wavelength sensitively shifts to the longer wavelength with the changing of environment refractive index (in order of $5 \times 10^{-4}$).
-The achieved bulk sensitivity is 221 nm/RIU with a high signal to noise ratio, and a record-high figure of merit (FOM) reaches to 4420 RIU$^{-1}$.
-This ultracompact and low threshold characteristics of quasi-BIC laser facilitated by the ultra-narrow resonance can serve as formidable candidate for on-chip gas sensor.
+In this work, we propose and numerically investigate a two-dimensional microlaser based on the concept of bound states in the continuum (BIC).
+The device consists of a thin gain layer (Rhodamine 6G dye-doped silica) sandwiched between two high-contrast-grating layers.
+The structure supports various BIC modes upon a proper choice of topological parameters; in particular it supports a high-Q quasi-BIC mode when partially breaking a bound state in the continuum at $\Gamma$ point.
+The optically-pumped gain medium provides sufficient optical gain to compensate the quasi-BIC mode losses, enabling lasing with ultra-low pump threshold (fluence of 17 $\mu$J/cm$^2$) and very narrow optical linewidth in the visible range.
+This innovative device displays distinguished sensing performance for gas detection, and the emission wavelength sensitively shifts to the longer wavelength with the changing of environment refractive index (in order of $5 \times 10^{-4}$).
+The achieved bulk sensitivity is 221 nm/RIU with a high signal to noise ratio, and a record-high figure of merit reaches to 4420 RIU$^{-1}$.
+This ultracompact and low threshold quasi-BIC laser facilitated by the ultra-narrow resonance can serve as formidable candidate for on-chip gas sensor.